JuliaEarth/DrillHoles.jl/README.md

 ## Usage

-### 1. Desurveying
+### Desurveying

-Given a *collar table*, a *survey table* and at least one *interval table* (such as assay and lithology), the function `desurvey` can be used for desurveying.
+Given a *collar table*, a *survey table* and at least one *interval table* (such as assay and lithology), the function `desurvey` can be used for desurveying and compositing.
 Examples of these tables are shown bellow:

 ![tables](docs/example.png)